zyttt-coder/Diffusion-distillation/README.md

 Ours_distilled:
 <img src="imgs/distilled.png">

 This project utilizes Stable Diffusion to do data distillation.
 The core idea is to optimize token embeddings to guide the generation of distilled images.
-To enhance the distillation result, token embeddings are initialized using the method in paper [["Training on Thin Air: Improve Image Classification with Generated Data"]](https://arxiv.org/pdf/2305.15316.pdf).
+To enhance the distillation result, token embeddings are initialized using the method in paper ["Training on Thin Air: Improve Image Classification with Generated Data"](https://arxiv.org/pdf/2305.15316.pdf).
 The distillation method used in the project is Gradient matching.
-For the details of distillation method and pipeline, please refer to paper [[Generalizing Dataset Distillation via Deep Generative Prior"]](https://arxiv.org/pdf/2305.01649.pdf).
+For the details of distillation method and pipeline, please refer to paper ["Generalizing Dataset Distillation via Deep Generative Prior"](https://arxiv.org/pdf/2305.01649.pdf).

 ## Data and Model preparation
 For the data to distill, this project uses a 10-classes subset of Imagenet.
 Before running the codes, the imagenet dataset should be downloaded and stored to a folder named "imagenet".
 Within the folder, training dataset and evaluation dataset should be separated and stored to two folders named "imagenet_train" and "imagenet_val", respectively.

 To prepare the stable diffusion model, checkpoints should be downloaded.
-Following the file structure on HuggingFace, the user needs to download "CompVis/stable-diffusion-v1-4".
+Following the file structure on HuggingFace, the user needs to download ["CompVis/stable-diffusion-v1-4"](https://huggingface.co/CompVis/stable-diffusion-v1-4/tree/main).

 ## Running codes
 To get started, first create an enviroment: